Is Starlink the Best Satellite Internet Option? Everything to Know About Starlink

 What is the downside of Starlink?

-Does Starlink work in bad weather?
+Is Starlink reliable in bad weather?

 Does Starlink have phone service?